akl5/PackTrack/README.md

 a student can become a student employee once they get hired for a co-op position.

 ## **How Do I Use PackTrack?:**
+You need to be able to run Docker (so have it installed on your computer) and have VSCode (preferably) open so that you can boot up the program.
+For commands, please run the following: